wobbybobby-dev/Real-Time-Audio-Suppression-Software/README.md

 * Audio quality improvement needs to be done carefully, as to not disturn the existing stable real-time stabilization.
 * Exploring different methods like Soft-Knee Limitation, AGC, AEC, soft masking, etc.
+* Current bottleneck has shifted from latency engineering to model quality and perceptual speech enhancement.

 ### Dataset and Model Improvements
 * Working on expanding dataset, and making a better model than the current U-Net one.
+* Exploring more advanced architectures inspired by modern speech enhancement systems (CRN, recurrent bottlenecks, temporal modeling).
-* Improvement in this area will also lead to better audio quality.
+* Improvement in this area will directly improve speech intelligibility and overall audio quality.
 --

 #  Current Status